Declarative Query Engine • Data Mapper • PHP

 Why Ranges Beat Joins

-Compare how different ORMs express the same query
+Compare how different approaches express the same data intent.

 Doctrine QueryBuilder